awsdocs/amazon-eks-user-guide/doc_source/cost-monitoring.md

 ### Can Kubecost track costs for Amazon EKS on AWS Fargate?<a name="cost-monitoring-faq-fargate"></a>

 Kubecost provides best effort to show cluster cost visibility for Amazon EKS on Fargate, but with lower accuracy than with Amazon EKS on Amazon EC2\.
 This is primarily due to the difference in how you're billed for your usage\.
 With Amazon EKS on Fargate, you're billed for consumed resources\.
 With Amazon EKS on Amazon EC2 nodes, you're billed for provisioned resources\.
 Kubecost calculates the cost of an Amazon EC2 node based on the node specification, which includes CPU, RAM, and ephemeral storage\.
-With Fargate, costs are calculated based on the requested resources for the Fargate pods\.
+With Fargate, costs are calculated based on the requested resources for the Fargate Pods\.

 ### How can I get updates and new versions of Kubecost?<a name="cost-monitoring-faq-updates"></a>